energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

-## Setting constraints on maximum allowed national amounts
+## Setting constraints on the maximum allowed national amounts

 It is very important to understand that this database contains technical potential instead of allowed amounts.